bsstoner/socket.io-channels/README.md

   I've been reusing this piece of functionality in several apps, so it seems to make sense to break it off into a reusable module

-## Psssssst...

-  Use socket.io 0.7 instead, it has this stuff built in :)

 ## Example